ekristen/docker-index/README.md

 [![Build Status](https://travis-ci.org/ekristen/docker-index.png)](https://travis-ci.org/ekristen/docker-index)

-**Version 1.3.0** is out, or at least in release candidacy.
+**Version 1.4.0** is out, or at least in release candidacy.
 It now works with 0.8.x and 0.7.x versions of the docker registry.

-The whole purpose of this project is to provide the docker masses with an authenticated docker index for their own docker registry that has real repository access controls instead of just using htaccess on a reverse proxy.
-There is now a *private mode* (which admittedly probably isn't the best name) but its function is to allow people to register using the docker-index but accounts get locked out immediately.
+The purpose of this project is to provide the docker masses with an authenticated docker index for their own docker registry that has real repository access controls instead of just using htaccess on a reverse proxy.

 While I don't have any problems using this software, I cannot say that it is 100% without bug or will work with anyone, I know some people have downloaded the project, but I haven received zero feedback as to functionality.

+Known to work with registry version 0.7.x and 0.8.x

 This is a functioning Docker Index that can be run independent of the Docker Registry software.

+# Features

+1.

-# Important
+# API
-I'm in the process of writing unit tests, and better documentation.
-I'm also working on writing API endpoints to facilitate the creation and management of user accounts too, so check by.

-The documentation below should still be accurate, but if you run into issues, please let me know.
+API Docs Coming Soon

-# New Command Line Tool
+# Command Line Tool

-With the latest code in master, there is now a command line tool that accompanies this index. https://github.com/ekristen/docker-index-cli The purpose of this tool is to easy the administration burden of the index.
-See https://github.com/ekristen/docker-index-cli/blob/master/README.md for more information.
+To facilitate working with the `docker-index` more easily, there is a command line tool available. https://github.com/ekristen/docker-index-cli

-## Requirements
+# Requirements

 1. Docker
 2. Docker Registry
 3. Redis (this stores image and user information, you should run redis in a persistent mode that will meet your needs)

-## Installation
+# Installation

 The best way to do this is to use docker all the way and to use host mounted volumes for configuration files OR build each app by checking out the code and changing the configuration files.